Before & Afters

 Inspired by the shape of a ballerina's tutu, The Ballerina Ring setting first came on the scene in the 1950s.
 Using clusters of diamonds that would lie just so next to each other.

-This customer came to me with a request to make a pendant out of her ring that she no longer wore.
+This customer came to us with a request to make a pendant out of her ring that she no longer wore.
 There were just enough round diamonds to make a different cluster around the beautiful ruby.

 A Trilliant Idea

-A dear friend came to me with some jewelry that she didn’t wear anymore and wanted to create some new designs with the stones.
+A dear friend came to us with some jewelry that she didn’t wear anymore and wanted to create some new designs with the stones.
 It was important to find a way to create some complimentary looks that she could give to her two daughters.

 As we went through her inventory of outdated jewelry, the trillion stones stood out to us.
 The three sided shape to represent these three women and their love for each other.
 The daughters input was that they wanted a snake design for their rings, but their mother liked designs that are more structured and architectural.
-To satisfy everyones desires and to keep the three looks cohesive, I created these three rings.
+To satisfy everyones desires and to keep the three looks cohesive, we created these three rings.

 We continued to explore other ideas with the remaining trillion stones and baguettes.
-I used the pendant and the ring to make a pair of studs that she could wear everyday.
+We used the pendant and the ring to make a pair of studs that she could wear everyday.
 We had to cut the diamonds slightly to match in size and used the remaining tapered baguettes to make some dangling jackets to add to the studs for a night out.

 Jewelry evolves as you do.